Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 SyncInvoker is the uniform interface for synchronous invocation of HTTP methods.
 Invocation.Builder is the implementation class of SyncInvoker interface.

 Now find the methods of SyncInvoker interface that are used to interact with REST web service resources.
+They serve current request synchronously.

-get(): Invoke HTTP GET method for current request synchronously.
+get(): Invoke HTTP GET method.

-post(): Invoke HTTP POST method for current request synchronously.
+post(): Invoke HTTP POST method.

-put(): Invoke HTTP PUT method for current request synchronously.
+put(): Invoke HTTP PUT method.

-delete(): Invoke HTTP DELETE method for current request synchronously.
+delete(): Invoke HTTP DELETE method.

-head(): Invoke HTTP HEAD method for current request synchronously.
+head(): Invoke HTTP HEAD method.

-options(): Invoke HTTP OPTIONS method for current request synchronously.
+options(): Invoke HTTP OPTIONS method.

-To get instance of Invocation.Builder we need to call following method.
+To get instance of Invocation.Builder, we need to call following method.

 WebTarget.request(MediaType... acceptedResponseTypes)